 Our statistics and data science collaborators are trained to help design experiments, analyze and plot data, run statistical software, interpret results, and communicate statistical concepts to non-statisticians.
 Our assistance is free for University faculty, staff, and students on academic research projects.
 The collaborators are faculty and students in the Department of Applied Mathematics and other departments.
 The earlier in your research you request statistical advice, the better; so learn more about our collaboration service or Request a Collaboration Meeting.
-We are currently accepting requests for Spring 2021.
-During the Spring 2021 semester all meetings will occur remotely via Zoom or similar technologies.
+We are currently accepting requests for Fall 2021.
+During the Fall 2021 semester meetings may occur remotely via Zoom or similar technologies or in-person.

 LISA Statistics and Data Science Zoom-in Hours

-LISA is partnering with the Center for Research Data and Digital Scholarship (CRDDS) to sponsor free Zoom-in hours to help researchers with statistics and data science every Tuesday noon-1PM and Thursday 12-2PM when classes are in session.
+LISA is partnering with the Center for Research Data and Digital Scholarship (CRDDS) to sponsor free Zoom-in hours to help researchers with statistics and data science every Tuesday noon-1PM and Thursday 12-2PM when classes are in session in the Spring and Fall semesters (not Summer).
 Zoom-in hours require pre-registration.
 (We are doing this to prevent disruptive Zoom bombing.)
 You may register by completing a survey form for Tuesdays (noon-1PM) and Thursdays (noon-2PM).